 In this Git tutorial, we will demonstrate how to install Git on Windows.
 We will then use the five basic Git commands every developer should know to verify that the DVCS tool was installed successfully.

-How to install Git on Windows in 10 easy steps:
+Steps to install Git on Windows

 Here are the steps to follow to install Git on Windows: